Five Pieces, Op. 75 (Sibelius)

 Sibelius (1927) plays the Steinway grand piano at his home, Ainola.

 Structure and music

 No. 1: When the Rowan Blossoms

 When the Rowan Blossoms (Swedish: När rönnan blommar; in Finnish: Kun pihlaja kukkii) was published in 1921 by the London-based firm of Augener & Co..
 Marked Allegretto, it has a duration of about two minutes.

 No. 2: The Solitary Fir Tree

-The Solitary Fir Tree (in Swedish: Den ensamma furan; in Finnish: Yksinainen honka) was published in 1921 by London's J. & W. Chester.
+The Solitary Fir Tree (in Swedish: Den ensamma furan; in Finnish: Yksinäinen honka) was published in 1921 by London's J. & W. Chester.
 Marked Grave, it has a duration of about two minutes.

 No. 3: The Aspen

 The Aspen (in Swedish: Aspen; in Finnish: Haapa) was published in 1922 by Edition Wilhelm Hansen in Copenhagen.
 Marked Andantino, it has a duration of about 2.5 minutes.

 No. 4: The Birch

 The Birch (in Swedish: Björken; in Finnish: Koivu) was also published in 1922 by Hansen.
 Marked Allegro – Misterioso, it has a duration of about 1.5 minutes.